nitya-crescentek/100jobs/README.md

-## About this project
+## 100jobs - apply for jobs and hire talent from single account

+<h3>About this project</h3>
-<p>Job Portal In Laravel.
+<p>Job Portal made in Laravel.
 User can hire or apply for jobs easily from single profile.</p>
+<p>User can post job vacancies and also can search and apply for available jobs.</p>